 Page 10: Historical Events In March - 17

-1991 On this day in history uSSR holds a referendum to determine if they should stay together; 9 of 15 Soviet representatives officially approve new union treaty
+1991 USSR holds a referendum to determine if they should stay together; 9 of 15 Soviet representatives officially approve new union treaty on March - 17.

 1992 On this day in history islamic Jihad truck bombs Israeli Embassy in Buenos Aires Argentina killing 29